+- 1 = First

+- 2 = Second

-- 3 = Third (also Third Gen if no number in this position) - 4 = Fourth - Voltage for all equipment is 208-230V, 60 Hz, 1-phase. - · All indoor units are compatible with wired controllers
+- 3 = Third

+- 4 = Fourth

+- Voltage for all equipment is 208-230V, 60 Hz, 1-phase.

+- · All indoor units are compatible with wired controllers

 R410A Refrigerant

 R410A refrigerant has a higher operating pressure in comparison to R22 refrigerant and, therefore, all piping system materials installed must have a higher resisting pressure than the materials traditionally used in R22 systems.